-Agency RMBS Agency RMBS collateralized by fixed rate mortgage loans, adjustable-rate mortgage (or ARM) loans or hybrid mortgage loans, or derivatives thereof, including:
+- mortgage pass-through certificates;

-mortgage pass-through certificates;
+- · collateralized mortgage obligations;

-collateralized mortgage obligations;
+- · uniform mortgage-backed securities;

-uniform mortgage-backed securities;
+- Freddie Mac gold certificates;

-• Freddie Mac gold certificates;
+- Fannie Mae certificates;

-Fannie Mae certificates;
+- Ginnie Mae certificates;

-Ginnie Mae certificates;
+- "to-be-announced" forward contracts, or TBAs, which are pools of mortgages with specific investment terms to be issued by Ginnie Mae, Fannie Mae or Freddie Mac at a future date; and

-• "to-be-announced" forward contracts, or TBAs, which are pools of mortgages with specific investment terms to be issued by Ginnie Mae, Fannie Mae or Freddie Mac at a future date; and
+- interest-only and inverse interest-only securities.

-interest-only and inverse interest-only securities.
+MSR

-MSR The right to control the servicing of residential mortgage loans, receive the servicing income therefrom and the obligation to service the loans in accordance with relevant standards; the actual servicing functions are outsourced to appropriately licensed third-party subservicers, which service the loans in their
+The right to control the servicing of residential mortgage loans, receive the servicing income therefrom and the obligation to service the loans in accordance with applicable laws and requirements.